aniket247/localrepo/README.md

 # This is my local Repo created on vs code and then created on remote repo git init
-#This is second 1 in featruer 1 branch
+#This is second changes for Feature 1 commiting to main